Matthew Buchanan: Storylines

 In September 1998, Bo is devastated when his son Drew is killed.
 Nora hopes to conceive a child to give Bo a reason to live.
-Out of desperation, she turns to Sam Rappaport.
-The pregnancy pulls Bo back onto his feet, but he and Nora later divorce when Bo learns that Nora's son had been fathered by Sam.
+When Nora thinks Bo cannot father children due to his test results being altered by Lindsay Rappaport, out of desperation, she turns to her old flame Sam Rappaport.
+The pregnancy pulls Bo back onto his feet, but he and Nora later divorce when Bo believes that Nora's son had been fathered by Sam.
 Sam dies in 2003, leaving a letter behind stating that Bo is actually Matthew's biological father.
 Matthew changes his name to Buchanan on June 17, 2005, as a Father's Day gift to Bo.

 In 2008, high school freshman Matthew has trouble fitting in, but is helped by upperclassman Cole Thornhart.
 Matthew befriends Destiny Evans, who cannot understand his need to be liked by the popular crowd.
 When Matthew is publicly humiliated at a school dance, Matthew urges Cole, whom he knows is high on drugs, to drive him away.
 They crash, and Matthew is paralyzed from the waist down.
 Matthew meets with Greg Evans, who is Destiny's older brother.
 Greg promises that he can help Matthew walk again by performing a risky surgery.
 Bo and Nora refuse, so Matthew hires Téa Delgado to sue his parents for the right to make his own decision about the surgery.
 Bo and Nora bond on the eve of Nora's marriage to Clint Buchanan, and Matthew and Destiny see them kiss.
 Prior to the wedding, Matthew threatens to tell Clint if his parents do not allow him to have the surgery.
 They refuse, but Matthew ultimately does not reveal the truth to Clint.
 Matthew wins the case and decides to proceed with the surgery.

 To prevent him from going through with the surgery, Bo and Nora send Matthew to a London boarding school, where he meets Danielle Rayburn, Téa's daughter.
 With Destiny's help, the teens escape and return to the United States, where Matthew has the surgery.
 He regains his ability to walk.
 Destiny confesses that she is in love with him, but Matthew soon shares a kiss with Dani; they eventually begin dating.
 However, when the two try out for the school musical, they are introduced to Nate Salinger.
 Dani falls for Nate and dumps Matthew at Bo and Nora's wedding.
 Angry at Nate, Matthew harasses him at the country club, where Matthew is a member, but Nate is an employee.
 Matthew is further angered when Bo gives Nate's mother, Inez, a job as his assistant.